grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/jwt/index.md

 If `auto_sign_up` is enabled, then the `sub` claim is used as the "external Auth ID".
 The `name` claim is used as the user's full name if it is present.

-Additionaly, if the login username or the email claims are nested inside the JWT structure, you can specify the path to the attributes using the `username_attribute_path` and `email_attribute_path` configuration options using the JMESPath syntax.
+Additionally, if the login username or the email claims are nested inside the JWT structure, you can specify the path to the attributes using the `username_attribute_path` and `email_attribute_path` configuration options using the JMESPath syntax.

 JWT structure example.